scttfrdmn/lens/DESKTOP_APPS.md

 sudo apt install ./rstudio-2023.12.0-daily-amd64.deb
 ```

-**Note**: This would be an alternative to the existing aws-rstudio (Server version).
+**Note**: This would be an alternative to the existing lens-rstudio (Server version).
 May not be worth the complexity since RStudio Server is excellent.

 ---